Being stuck in the helpdesk can really suck! All you do is reset passwords, answer basic (stupid?) questions, and turn things on and off.

 So which one are you going to be?

-Sure, some people choose to stay in entry-level roles (that’s what they claim, but secretly daydream about moving up) for most or all of their career –nothing wrong with that.
-But, there are also people who skyrocket through the industry like if they were cruising through outer space.
+Sure, some people choose to stay in entry-level roles (that’s what they claim, but secretly daydream about moving up) for most or all of their careers; nothing wrong with that.
+But, there are also people who skyrocket through the industry as if they were cruising through outer space.

 Anyway, if you’ve read this far, you’re probably more like the second person.
 You want to move up the industry and eventually hold a top IT position.
 You’re always looking to get an edge on everybody else, or hunting for the next trend so you can jump on it before everyone else.

 So, without further ado,

 Avoid Getting Stuck: Here’s How

 Here’s what you need to do to avoid getting stuck in your entry-level role and move up the industry faster than what most people would say is possible.

 1. Understand the big picture of the IT industry

 As I mentioned before, having a good career plan from the very start is almost impossible unless you understand how the industry works.
 This can take many years, of course.
 But here are the basics in a nutshell: